-There are many references made to Hazard Identification Risk Assessment (HIRA) in the Occupational Health and Safety Act and its Regulations.
+There are many references made to hazard identification or risk assessment in the OHS Act and its regulations.
 Below are a few examples:

-- OHS Act (10) – Manufacturers must ensure that their products are safe and without risk.
+- OHS Act (10) – Manufacturers must ensure that their products are safe and without risk

-- OHS Act (12) – Employers must identify hazards and evaluate the risks associated with work which constitutes a hazard to the health of employees.
+- OHS Act (12) – Employers must identify hazards and evaluate the risks associated with work which constitutes a hazard to the health of employees

 - Major Hazard Installation Regulations (5) – An employer shall carry out risk assessments and submit them to the chief inspector, relevant local government and provincial director.